stephenwashington/netflix-shuffle/README.md

+#Netflix Shuffle

 A shuffle button for Netflix TV shows.

 To operate, simply navigate to a show's page on Netflix and click the extension's button.
 A random episode will play.
-The extension will also work if you access a show by searching, or through the 'Shows You Might Like' feature Netflix has.
+The extension will also work if you access a show by searching, or through the 'Shows You Might Like' feature.

 The extension will notify you if you are on an invalid page or a page for a show that hasn't been added.
 I am adding shows all the time.
 If there's a show you would like support for, send me a note and I'll add it in the next release.

-==== LIST OF SHOWS ====
+Netflix Shuffle takes advantage of the Web Extension API that is shared by Chrome and Firefox.
+To build the extensions, run python3 build_extension.py.
+This will generate .zip files for the Firefox and Chrome versions of the extension.

+#Adding/Updating the shows.json

+Since Netflix isn't a fan of scraping, I wrote a python script (dionysus.py) that helps automate some of this.
+Netflix follows two patters in listing it's shows:

+1. Shows are identified through an eight-digit ID (showID), and this is viewable through accessing netflix.com/title/[showID].
+2. Episodes are also identified through an eight-digit ID (episodeID), and (for the most part) episodeIDs increment through a season (Futurama is perhaps the biggest violator of this rule, which, given its broadcast history, I find cosmically amusing).

+To add a show, run

+    python3 dionysus.py a

+And follow its instructions.
+After the first four digits are added, one only needs to enter the last four of the first episode, then hit [ENTER] to increment until all the episodes from the season are logged.
+Entering 'q' stops the adding for a season and moves on to the next (or terminates the script if the final season is reached).
+Be sure to double check the episodes' IDs as you go through a show, as Netflix tends to switch up its ID scheme when you're not paying attention.

+dionyus.py also generates (through the 'u' flag) the shows.json for the extension from the shows.csv file that contains every episode.

+#List of Shows

+These are the shows currently in the shows.json

 ==== LIST OF SHOWS ====
 30 Rock
 Alias